geoffhufford/SKPSMTP/README.markdown

 # About skpsmtpmessage

 A quick SMTP client for iOS.
 Fork of [skpsmtpmessage](https://github.com/phuongnq/SKPSMTP), by Ian Baird.
+- Updated files to ARC, added bridging where needed;
+- Got rid of all compile warnings;
+- Updated Base64 encoding/decoding to use Apple's new ones from NSData
+- Updated demo project to be iOS 8 and up compatable

 To use this in your app, add the files in the SMTPLibrary directory to your project.